OrangeSpyderMan/inkplate10-weather-cal/README.md

 - **3000mAh LiPo battery pack ~€10**

   Any Lithium-Ion/Polymer battery will do as long as they have a JST connector for hooking up to the Inkplate board.
 Some Inkplate 10's are sold with a 3000mAh battery which should give approximately 6 months of life.
 Here is [the battery I used](https://cdn-shop.adafruit.com/datasheets/LiIon2000mAh37V.pdf).
-See section on [power consumption](#power-consumption) for more info on real-world calculations.

 - **CR2032 3V coin cell ~€1**